jcvignoli/lumiere-movies/src/README.txt

 There are three ways to use Lumière!: 1/ with the popup link maker, 2/ with a widget and 3/ inside a post.
 Each option can be combined with any other; there is no limitation!

 1. **Popup** When writing your post, add either < !--imdb-->movie's name< !--/imdb--> manually to your movie's name.
-Or use the visual buttons in Gutenberg or in the former Visual wordpress editor.A **link that opens a popup** will be created in your post.
+Or use the visual buttons in Gutenberg or in the former Visual wordpress editor.
+A **link that opens a popup** will be created in your post.
 The popup contains much data about the movie.
 2. **Widget** can be activated and used to display movie's data.
 Once the widget activated, select accurately what information you want to display on your sidebar in the related admin panel of Lumière! administration settings.
 Then, when editing your post, just add either the name (can lead to unexpected results) or the IMDb ID (never fails) of the movie you want to be displayed in your widget.
 If you don't know the IMDb ID, you can use the tool provided at the end of the widget.
 3. The plugin can **show IMDb data inside a post**.
 When writing your post, put the movie name inside tags [imdblt][/imdblt] so you get ie [imdblt]Fight club[/imdblt] in your post.
 Or better, use IMDb ID instead of the movie name: [imdbltid]0137523[/imdbltid].
 Here again, use the tool provided at the end of the widget to find the IMDb ID.

 = Fine tuning: =

-1. A (front) page can be created to include all you movies' related messages.
+1. A (front) page can be created to include all your movie related articles.
 Have a look there : [movie review's page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
 2. You may edit the "/* ---- imdbincluded */" section in css/lumiere.css file to customize the layout according to your taste.
 You can copy the lumiere.css file into your current template folder so your modification will make it in spite of Lumière!'s updates.

 = Advanced =

 1. If you **do not want to show any link to open the popup windows** (in case you are only looking for information displayed in widget and inside posts), search for the option located in "widget options / Remove popup links?" and switch it to "yes".
 Links opening a popup (both in widget and posts) will not be be available anymore.
 2. You may use lumiere_call_external() function for externals calls to imdb functions.
 Have a look at the help section in the admin.
 3. Should you want to display automatically a widget according to the post's title, just switch on the "Widget/Inside post" option located in "Options -> Misc ->Auto widget" in the plugin admin.
-Usefull for blogs dedicated to writing exclusively movie reviews.
+Usefull for blogs exclusively dedicated to movie reviews.
 4. Lumière!
 Movies can create automatically tags and related tags'.
 Taxonomy templates are provided.
 Check plugin's help to figure out how to.

 == Screenshots ==